paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 #### Continuation of Existing Regulations
 Pub.
 L. 101–640, title III, § 305(b), Nov.
 28, 1990, 104 Stat.
 4635, provided that: “Regulations issued to carry out section 103(m) of the Water Resources Development Act of 1986 [[33 U.S.C.
 2213(m)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2213/m&num=0&edition=prelim)] before the date of the enactment of this Act [Nov.
 28, 1990] and in effect on such date shall continue in effect until regulations are issued pursuant to paragraph (2)(C) of such section, as added by subsection (a) of this section.”

+#### Update to Guidance
+Pub.
+L. 118–272, div.
+A, title I, § 1139(b), Jan.
+4, 2025, 138 Stat.
+3027, provided that: “Not later than 1 year after the date of enactment of this Act [Jan.
+4, 2025], the Secretary [of the Army] shall update any agency guidance or regulation relating to the ability of a non-Federal interest to pay as necessary to reflect the amendments made by this section [amending this section].”

 #### Reports to Congress
 Pub.
 L. 100–71, title I, July 11, 1987, 101 Stat.
 401, provided that: “The Secretary of the Army shall file a report with the appropriate committees of the House of Representatives and the Senate within ninety days after a written request is made pursuant to the provisions of subsection (m) of section 103 of Public Law 99–662 [[33 U.S.C.
 2213(m)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2213/m&num=0&edition=prelim)] indicating the action taken on the request.
 In addition, the Secretary of the Army shall file a report with the appropriate committees of the House of Representatives and the Senate within ninety days after enactment of this Act [July 11, 1987] listing any project or study falling under the provisions of subsection (e)(1) of section 103 of Public Law 99–662.”